ClosingBracket/osv/documentation/54_release_notes.md

 This release offers a breakthrough and allows runnning unmodified Linux **position-independant executables** (so called "pies") and **position-dependant executables** "as-is" as long as they *do not use "fork/execve" or other unsupported Linux API*.
 It means that very often one can take a Linux binary from Linux host and run it on OSv *without having to locate the source code on Internet and build it as shared library*.

-This release also make OSv more Linux-compatible from other end - booting on hypervisor.
-The release 0.53 made OSv kernel "look like" ELF64 uncompressed Linux kernel, this release has enhanced OSv loader to "look like" vmlinuz and allow to run on Hyperkit and
+In addition this release makes OSv more Linux-compatible from other end - booting on hypervisor.
+The previous release 0.53 made OSv kernel *"look like"* ELF64 uncompressed Linux kernel.
+The new release 0.54 has enhanced OSv loader to *"look like"* vmlinuz and thus allow booting on Docker's Hyperkit on OSX.
+The OSv loader has also been enhanced to boot as Linux ELF64 PVH/HVM loader or QEMU with `--kernel` option.

-Mention like Linxu to a hypervisor - started with Firecracker, now as vmlinuz to Hyperkit and ELF64 PVH/HVM loader.
+Finally two new
 Mention tooling - manifest_from_host.sh and build_capstan_mpm_ (better capstan).
 Example to run docker image.

 # Another version